40th anniversary of the Libyan Revolution: Military parade

-A military parade of troops of the African Union and the Libyan Armed Forces took place on Green Square on 1 September.
-This marked the first day of celebrations.
-Troops from foreign countries took part in the parade.
-Units that represented their country included: 154th Preobrazhensky Independent Commandant's Regiment (Russia), 26-member contingent of the Serbian Armed Forces (Serbia).
 Musical accompaniment was provided by the Armed Forces Band, who performed the national anthem, Allahu Akbar.
 Music was also provided by the bands of foreign states, including the Band of the 154th Preobrazhensky Regiment as well as the bands participating in the World Military Music Festival.
 For the foreign section of the parade, the bands performed Russian military marches, particularly the Preobrazhensky Regiment March, Hero and Farewell of Slavianka.

 Military tattoo

 The World Military Music Festival took place on 2 September as a military tattoo that saw the participation of military bands and cultural groups from 16 nations and 5 continents.
 It was presided by Gaddafi's son Mutassim in his position as National Security Advisor of Libya.

 Each individual band and group had their own short performance before being brought together for massed finale.
 Performances included pipe band songs, the national anthem, and the massed bands leaving to a Russian tune.
 The performance took place on Green Square in front of an audience of invited guests and senior military officials and thousands of members of an incredibly appreciative general public.
 The bands present also gave an additional impromptu street performance on the square.

 Morocco was set to participate in the event, however withdrew after it learned that representatives of the Sahrawi Arab Democratic Republic and the Polisario Front would be attending.

 Controversially, Somali pirate leader Mohamed "Afweyne" Abdi Hassan was invited to and attended the celebrations.
 Gaddafi frequently defended and politically supported the Somali pirates.